vnSasa/intellias-go_internet_supermarket/README.md

 #4_create an HTML file and attach it to the project.
 Connect CSS file to the project

 #5_implement functionality for adding data to database through a form on the site

+#6_add a customer authorization form to the project